venkatesh87/opencollective-api/README.md

 #### Requirements
 - A PostgreSQL installation (10.3, 9.6.8, 9.5.12, 9.4.17, 9.3.22 or newer)
+- Python 2.
+You can use `pyenv` to switch python versions.

 #### Steps

-Make sure you have python 2 as your active version.
-You can use `pyenv` to switch python versions.

-Copy `env.default` and rename it to `.env`

-Install the dependencies by running:
+Install the dependencies and initialize the database by running:

 ```
 npm install